 RAIC Architectural Firm Award: LGA Architectural Partners

 Founded in 1989 by Janna Levitt, FRAIC and Dean Goodman, MRAIC, LGA Architectural Partners (formerly known as Levitt Goodman Architects) is a 30-person firm based in Toronto.
-LGA’s other two partners, Brock James and Danny Bartman, have been with the firm since 1996 and 2000 respectively.
+LGA’s other three partners, Brock James, Danny Bartman, and Alex Tedesco, have been with the firm since 2000 or earlier.

 LGA aims to design buildings that strengthen community and well-being.
 As a result, it works primarily in the non-profit, public and educational sectors.
 The firm’s portfolio encompasses libraries, galleries and community centres, K-12 and postsecondary projects, and residential projects that include homeless shelters, multi-unit affordable housing and single-family homes.